RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Iterator
 ^^^^^^^^

-Some data types in Godot (ie, arrays, dictionaries) are iterable.
+Some data types in Rebel Engine (ie, arrays, dictionaries) are iterable.
 This means that a bit of code can run for each element that it has.

 The Iterator node goes through all elements and, for each of them, it goes via the "each" sequence port,